w3c/wai-wcag-em/appendices.md

 ### Background reading {#reading}

-The information below, related to accessibility essentials, evaluation, and WCAG 2 is important for using this methodology.
-Evaluators using this methodology are expected to be deeply familiar with all the listed resources:
+The information below, related to accessibility essentials, evaluation, and WCAG 2 is important to use this methodology.
+Evaluators who use this methodology are expected to be deeply familiar with all of the listed resources.

 #### Web Accessibility Essentials

 The following documents introduce the essential components of accessibility and explain how people with disabilities use the Web.
-They are critical for understanding the broader context of accessibility evaluation:
+They are critical to understand the broader context of accessibility evaluation:

 * [Essential Components of Web Accessibility](https://www.w3.org/WAI/fundamentals/components/)
 * [How People with Disabilities Use the Web](https://www.w3.org/WAI/people-use-web/)

 #### Evaluating Digital Products for Accessibility

-These are particularly important resources that outline different approaches for evaluating digital products for accessibility:
+These are particularly important resources that outline different approaches to evaluate digital products for accessibility:

 * [Easy Checks - A First Review of Web Accessibility](https://www.w3.org/WAI/test-evaluate/easy-checks/)
 * [Involving Users in Web Accessibility Evaluation](https://www.w3.org/WAI/test-evaluate/involving-users/)